 Lovely in a cocktail as well…just saying…lol

-Just make a lovely gin and soda cocktail and add a handful of pomegranates and a splash of the syrup..very nice and a beautiful pink colour.
+Just make a lovely gin and soda cocktail and add a handful of pomegranates and a splash of the syrup..it’s very nice and has a beautiful pink colour.

 Pomegranate seeds are also used to make a spice called anardana which is very popular in Indian and Pakistan cuisine it is made from the dried seeds of the pomegranate and then ground to a fine powder.
 It is used as a flavour enhancer in many dishes from salads, meats, smoothies and yoghurts.